albertomercurio/ZulipStream.jl/README.md

 ### Example 1: Progress Bar Updates

-Stream a progress bar to Zulip with automatic updates:
+Stream a progress bar to both your terminal and Zulip with automatic updates:

 ```julia
 using ZulipStream